FASB crypto accounting changes: a jargon-free guide

 The FASB and crypto accounting

-Previously, the FASB had issued no specific guidelines on how cryptocurrencies such as Bitcoin should recorded and measured on the balance sheet.
+Previously, the FASB had issued no specific guidelines on how cryptocurrencies such as Bitcoin should be recorded and measured on the balance sheet.

 But in December 2021, they announced a project to review how a certain subset of crypto assets are accounted for and reported on in financial disclosures such as quarterly and annual reports.